dirk/hivm/INSTRUCTIONS.md

 :  Jump to DEST (non-negative integer).

 `if COND DEST`
-:  Jump to DeST if COND is truthy (not null and not a zero integer).
+:  Jump to DEST if COND is truthy (not null and not a zero integer).

 ## Exceptions